opendr-eu/opendr/projects/python/perception/object_detection_2d/nanodet/README.md

    It is recommended to additionally install the onnxsim dependencies with `pip install onnxsim` for smaller and better optimized models.
 5. export_torchscript: Export the pretrained model into the Jit optimization format.
 Setting the config file for the specific model is done with `--model "wanted model name"`.
 Setting `--device cpu` performs the optimization inference on CPU.
-   Note!
-If you're planning on using c api, Jit optimization is preferred, so it can be used for the same postprocessing of the output and have same exact detection as the python api.
+   Note: if you're planning on using C api, Jit optimization is preferred, so it can be used for the same postprocessing of the output and have same exact detection as the python api.
 6. inference_tutorial: A simple tutorial in jupyter for easier use of Nanodet in inference.